 You’ll also probably stumble upon news articles about Mexico’s gang and drug-related violence, even in popular areas like Cancun.
 However, tourists are rarely the target of gang crimes, and you can easily avoid risky areas.
 While being informed of these crimes is good, they aren’t worth feeling paranoid about or canceling a trip.

 Related Read: Cancun is also surrounded by beautiful beaches and towns.
-Read about these fun things in Playa Del Carmen – just an hour’s drive from Cancun.
+Read about these fun things in Playa Del Carmen including swimming with whale sharks – just an hour’s drive from Cancun.